 AFFORDABLE HOUSING FREQUENTLY ASKED QUESTIONS

-• As of November 2017, one-bedroom apartments in Boulder rented for $1,798 a month on average (a 18.3% increase from last year) and two-bedroom apartment rents average $2,109 (a 16.31% increase from last year).
-For housing to be considered affordable at these rents, a single person in a one-bedroom apartment would have to earn $54,000 per year, a rate above what many entry level, retail, service or teaching jobs pay.
+As of November, 2017, rents for one-bedroom apartments in Boulder averaged $1,798 a month (a 18.3% increase from a year earlier) and two-bedroom apartment rents averaged $2,109 (16.31% more than a year earlier).
+For housing to be considered affordable at these rents, a single person in a one-bedroom apartment would have to earn $54,000 per year, a rate above what many jobs in retail, the service sector or teaching are paying.

 WHO LIVES IN THISTLE AFFORDABLE HOUSING?

-People who live in affordable housing are the people that you see every day: your hairdresser, doctor’s assistant, restaurant waiter, library worker or your child’s school teacher.
-In 2016, the average Thistle Household earned $26,146 or 34% AMI for a two-person household.
+People who live in affordable housing are the people you see every day: your hairdresser, doctor’s assistant, restaurant waiter, library worker or your child’s schoolteacher.
+In 2016, the average Thistle Household earned $26,146 (34% of the Area Median Income (AMI) for a two-person household).

-In Thistle’s 651 apartments, over two-thirds of our tenants are working adults and their families.
+As of 2017, over two-thirds of tenants in Thistle’s 651 apartments were working adults and their families.
 In those 651 households, 152 households or 23% have a disability; 213 households or 33% have a Section 8 voucher.
-Over 285 children aged 12 and younger and 96 teens between 12 and 17 live in Thistle properties.
+Over 285 children aged 12 and younger, and 96 teens between 12 and 17 live in Thistle properties.

 HOW DO I QUALIFY?

 Due to agreements with the investors in Thistle properties, we must qualify all residents as having income at or below a certain level.
 The maximum income for a one-person household is $41,760, which is 60 percent of the $68,800 AMI for one person.
 The maximum allowable amount increases with each additional family member.
 More specific income restrictions vary by property and by individual unit.
 Please call our leasing staff at (303) 443-0007 to discuss.